-Net cash used in investing activities for the year ended June 30, 2022 was approximately \$0.3 million, which was in respect of purchase of equipment for our operations.
+Net cash used in investing activities for the year ended June 30, 2023 was approximately \$61,000, which mainly due to purchase of equipment of approximately \$87,000 for our operations used, and offset with proceeds of approximately \$26,000 received from disposal of our office equipment.

-Net cash used in investing activities for the year ended June 30, 2021 was approximately \$85,000, which was in respect of purchase of equipment for our operations.
+Net cash used in investing activities for the year ended June 30, 2022 was approximately \$0.3 million, mainly due to purchase of equipment for our operations.